-- 1. To teach you the science behind psychology and how it differs from the media's interpretation. - 2.
-To provide you with an introduction to the different areas within the field of psychology. - 3.
-To teach you the concepts in the field and how to apply them.
+1. To teach you the fundamental structures and functions of the nervous system

+2. To provide you with an introduction to the different areas within the field of psychology.

+3. To teach you the concepts in the field and how to apply them.